Etuk123456/portfolio1/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hi there!
 I'm Anietie Etuk, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across engineering, transportation, health, and sales, I help businesses solve challenges and unlock growth.
+With experience across sales, operations, finance, engineering, transportation, health, and customer service, I help businesses solve challenges and unlock growth.

-As the Chief Analyst of SkillAhead Solutions LTD, I provide consulting and training services, and I’m also the founder of TeenCoders, where I inspire the next generation of tech talent.
-Whether I’m optimizing data for companies or teaching aspiring analysts, I’m all about making data work for you.
+As the Chief Analyst of SkillAhead Solutions LTD, I provide consulting and training services to help companies harness the power of their data.
+Whether I’m optimizing data for businesses or mentoring aspiring analysts, I’m all about making data work for you.

 Let’s connect and see how we can make a difference together!